 Getting a Global Entry Interview for Your Children

-You will need to bring both your child's passport and your passport.
+You will need to bring both your child's passport and your own passport, too.

 After the Global Entry Interview

-After the Global Entry Interview, your child will get instant approval.
+After the Global Entry interview, your child should get instant approval and their membership activated.
 You should receive a notification email shortly after the interview.

-You can get their known traveler number right away in their Trusted Traveler account online.
-You should also get a membership card within a few days or a week by mail.
+You can get their known traveler number (KTN) right away in their Trusted Traveler account online, which you can plug into their airline accounts as neesed.
+Furthermore, you should also get a membership card within a few days or a week by mail.

 Once you've received their membership card, follow the attached instructions to activate it.
-But unless you’re entering the U.S. from Canada by land, there’s not much reason to carry around their card.
+But unless you’re entering the U.S. from Canada by land, there’s not much reason to carry around the card for your child.

 Getting Global Entry for a Child: FAQs

-No, all children, no matter their age, need to have their own Global Entry membership.
-If your child does not have Global Entry, but you do, you will have to go through the normal customs line with them.
+No. All children, no matter their age, need to have their own Global Entry membership.
+If you have Global Entry but your child does not, you will have to skip the dedicated line and kiosks and go through the normal customs line with them.

 Can I bring more than one child to a Global Entry interview?

 Want to get an interview faster?
-Check out Appointment Scanner to find available interview times near you.
+Check out Appointment Scanner to find available interview times at your home airport!

 If you have Global Entry or are planning on getting it, it might make sense to get it for the whole family.